-Brand proliferation is a business malady that afflicts certain kinds of entities, particularly global corporations, conglomerates and holding companies.
-It usually occurs as a consequence of healthy growth until the condition metastasizes in the corporate body, either through benign neglect or misguided thinking.
+Brand proliferation is a malady that afflicts certain kinds of entities, particularly global corporations, conglomerates and holding companies.

-It generally burdens companies from a certain era that grew by acquisition in mature, consolidating industries.
-You can include Microsoft in that category along with GE, ITT, Comcast, and a number of healthcare companies and the old media companies that are being radically disrupted by digital technology.
+You can include technology companies in this category along with any number of healthcare companies and the old media companies that are being radically disrupted by digital technology.

 The perniciousness of this affliction is not to be underestimated.
 It happens gradually.
 Things still feel the same internally although the business itself is undergoing quite profound change.

 The corporation, rather than being a coherent, unified entity, becomes an archipelago or confederacy of smaller, self-directed, self-justifying businesses.
-And this either stems from or results in a strategic vacuum at the top or center.
-Absent centralized executive leadership, branding becomes a small, unregulated business, with predictably chaotic results.
+And this either stems from or results in a strategic vacuum at the center.
+Absent centralized executive guidance on the matter, branding becomes a small, unregulated business, with predictably chaotic results.

 At a level or two below the C-Suite, brand proliferation takes hold because there is no central gatekeeper or mechanism to oversee, manage, evaluate and shape brands into a coherent portfolio of business assets.
 There are no systems to guide execution and monitor performance.
 There are no rules and no enforcers.